We Provide Full Service Eye Care For Kids!

 Every parent wants their child to succeed, and making sure your kid has clear and healthy vision is an excellent way to help.
 Sharp eyesight is necessary for many types of classroom learning, such as reading and writing.
 It is also essential for top performance on the sports field, which depends upon hand-eye coordination and good judgement of distance.

 In sum, quality vision is an essential foundation for proper learning and development.
 That’s why pediatric eye exams are critical.
 We invite you to help your child maximize his or her potential and visit our optometrist in Enterprise, Troy, Luverne, and Ozark AL.

 From the moment you and your child enter our friendly, modern eye care clinic, you’ll have our focus.
 We strive to develop a positive, open relationship with each patient, and we want to know your child’s health condition, visual needs and unique personality.
-It is important to our Troy, Luverne and Enterprise optometrist that kids feel comfortable during their eye exam.
+It is important to our Troy, Luverne, Enterprise, and Ozark, optometrist that kids feel comfortable during their eye exam.
 The following information will help to prepare you:

 First of all, it’s important to reassure kids that parents are permitted to stay in the room for the entire eye exam, and young children can be examined on their parent’s lap.

 If your kid is old enough to comprehend, you should explain that our optometrist will display some images, letters, numbers and objects that need to be identified.
 Older children should be aware that the eye doctor may administer dilating eye drops, which could sting mildly for a few seconds and will make vision blurry for a while.

 The specific testing varies depending upon your kid’s overall health condition, vision condition, age and developmental stage.
 We customize every pediatric eye exam to satisfy the requirements of the individual patient.